Mus90/dar_cape_medical/TESTING.md

 ## Overview

-This document outlines the comprehensive testing framework for the Dar Cape Tourism website.
+This document outlines the comprehensive testing framework for the Dar Cape   website.
 The framework includes unit tests, integration tests, end-to-end tests, and performance monitoring.

 ## Testing Stack